-Genetic research has shown that the Neanderthals are a sister group to us – we share a common ancestor quite a long way back, in Africa, between c.
+Genetic research has shown that the Neanderthals are a sister group to us; we share a common ancestor quite a long way back, in Africa, between c.
 550,000 and c.
 750,000 years ago.
-Although disconnected for a while, when a big wave of modern humans left Africa around 55,000 years ago and started spreading out across the world, they clearly did not find vast, uninhabited lands with unchallenged prey for them to hunt, but instead bumped into the resident Neanderthals.
-Somehow, however, after successfully surviving for such a long time in not exactly the breeziest of conditions, Neanderthals disappeared from the fossil record by around 30,000 years ago, not long after modern humans began expanding their territory.
+Likely already meeting their sister species in more localised instances at earlier dates, modern humans first expanded into Neanderthal territory at large from around 55,000 years ago, when a big wave of them left Africa and started spreading across the world.
+On their travels, they clearly did not find vast, uninhabited lands with unchallenged prey for them to hunt, but had to share or compete.
+Somehow, after successfully surviving for such a long time in not exactly the breeziest of conditions, Neanderthals then disappeared from the fossil record by around 30,000 years ago, not long after modern humans encroached on their grounds.

 Another big component to this debate is interbreeding – how exactly does it fit into this story?
 Under which circumstances and to what extent this may have taken place can radically alter the view we have of how modern humans and Neanderthals interacted over the space of time they shared Eurasia.
 It certainly impacts on our view of the social side of things; it means that genes were exchanged and our genetic makeup was altered, an effect that was felt not just there and then in Ice Age Eurasia but all the way up until this day.
 It also means Neanderthals did not die out in the strictest of senses, because part of their DNA still survives in us.